Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 public interface of Omeka S, in particular search autocompletion, filters and facets.
 Furthermore, it provides a common interface for other modules to extend it (forms, indexers, queriers).
 It can be displayed as a block on any page too.
-Furthermore, it adds some features to the standard advanced search form.
+Besides, it adds some features to the standard advanced search form.

 Here is a live example: